queens-satellite-team/Space-School/lab5/lab5.md

 **Step 1: Confirm what needs to be done.**
   - Confirm that component part numbers, resistor values, etc. are all correct.
   - Confirm the component orientation (headers, diodes, etc.).
-  - Confirm the nominal layout of your design (are buttons accesible, LEDs visible).
+  - Confirm the nominal layout of your design (are buttons accessible, LEDs visible).

 **Step 2: Clean components and work area.**
   - Use a small brush to lightly brush away any foreign object debris (FODs) such a dust, hair, small particles.
-  - Use isopropyl alcohal and a cotton swab to remove any residues or marks on your components.
+  - Use isopropyl alcohol and a cotton swab to remove any residues or marks on your components.

 **Step 3: Determine what kind of soldering is being used.**
   - Solder can come leaded or lead-free.
 With QSET, you will be only using lead-free solder, but going out in industry you may encounter leaded solder.
-  - If using leaded solder, ensure you have sufficient venthilation (it is better not to breathe it in).
+  - If using leaded solder, ensure you have sufficient ventilation (it is better not to breathe it in).
   - Turn on the fume extractor, or perform your soldering outside.

 **Step 4: Set your soldering iron temperature.**